 The library for Pulsar support (DemoForPulsar) was developed in LabVIEW 7.0 and tested in LabVIEW 8.6.1 as well.

-The new LabVIEW COM Demo that supports the Juno, Vega, Nova-II, Pulsar, and USBI devices was developed in LabVIEW 8.6.1 and has been tested in LabVIEW 2009 and LabVIEW 2010 as well
+The new LabVIEW COM Demo that supports the Juno, Vega, Nova-II, Pulsar, and USBI devices was developed in LabVIEW 8.6.1 and has been tested in LabVIEW 8.6, LabVIEW 2009 and LabVIEW 2013 as well.

 Device responses take the form 1.234 (a period distinguishes between the integer and fractional part of a real number).
 This may not match the settings of the computer upon which the VI is running.
 For example, many European countries use a comma (",") in place of a period (1,234).
 This causes the LabVIEW VI to not "understand" the devices's response.